Buvaisar Saitiev: Personal life

-In 1992, Buvaisar left his hometown of Khasavyurt, Dagestan in order to train at a prestigious wrestling center in Krasnoyarsk, Siberia.
-His younger brother Adam Saitiev would follow in his footsteps.
+Saitiev was born in Khasavyurt, Dagestan, Russian Federation on 11 March 1975, and was of Chechen descent.
+Saitiev left his hometown in 1992 in order to train at a prestigious wrestling center in Krasnoyarsk, Russian Federation.
+His younger brother Adam Saitiev later followed in his footsteps.

 Soon after graduating from the training center, Saitiev began his quest to represent Russia on the world stage.
-Buvaisar has been decorated with the Order of Friendship by the Russian president.
+Saitiev was decorated with the Order of Friendship by the Russian president.
 His younger brother Adam Saitiev, also a wrestler, won gold in the 2000 Summer Olympics in Sydney.

-Buvaisar's life philosophy has been heavily influenced by Nobel Prize-winning poet Boris Pasternak.
-Saitiev repeats Pasternak's poem, "It is not seemly to be famous," before every match, and according to Buvaisar, the poem has defined his life both inside and outside of wrestling.
+Saitiev's life philosophy was heavily influenced by Nobel Prize-winning poet Boris Pasternak.
+Saitiev repeated Pasternak's poem, "It is not seemly to be famous," before every match, and according to Saitiev, the poem defined his life both inside and outside of wrestling.